Olappamanna Mana

 Olappamanna Mana is a heritage building, the ancestral home of a Nambuthiri family by name, Olappammanna.
 The building, an Ettukettu, constructed in Kerala architectural style, is situated in Vellinezhi, a village on the banks of Kunthipuzha River, in Cherpulassery of Palakkad district in the south Indian state of Kerala.
 The building is around 24 km from Ottapalam railway station and the nearest airport is Calicut International Airport which is 57 km away.

 Profile

 Olappamanna Mana is the ancestral home to Olappamanna Nambuthiri family, in the village of Vellinezhi, situated on the banks of Kunthipuzha, in Cherpulassery, Palakkad district, in the south Indian state of Kerala.
 The building, an ettukettu (a building with eight sections linked together by two courtyards) housed in a 20-acre plot, is known have been built in 18th century and is surrounded by verdant land.
 Some portions were added later which are also around 200 years old (as of April 2019).
-The place has now been converted into a home stay since 2006, managed by one of the descendants of the family, and the facility offers cultural tourism.
+Once a vibrant hub, Olappamanna Mana now functions as a trust, ensuring its continued vitality through hosting public events, film shoots, and performing arts classes.
+Established in 1990 by Sri Olappamanna Damodaran Nambudiripad to preserve the mana's rich cultural heritage, the Deviprasadam Trust oversees its operations.
+The place has now been converted into a home stay since 2006, managed by Olappamanna Damodaran Nambudiripad, and the facility offers cultural tourism.
 The principal photography of four Malayalam films, Aaram Thamburan, Parinayam, Aakasha Ganga and Thanmathra, were done on the premises of the Mana.